Armoilane/rock-paper-scissors/README.md

 # rock-paper-scissors
-JS RPS game on console as a part of The Odin Project
+JS RPS game on with some DOM manipulation exercises as a part of The Odin Project.